The best themed restaurant in every state

 New York: Beetle House, New York City

-Dedicated to 'all things dark and lovely,' Beetle House started out as a pop-up, inspired by the works of authors and filmmakers such as Edgar Allan Poe, Tim Burton, and Alfred Hitchcock.
-This glorious ode to all things Gothic is praised for its intimate and quirky atmosphere, and creative food and drinks.
-Darkly themed dishes include a burger tribute to Burton’s 1990 film Edward Scissorhands, and a steak inspired by Sweeney Todd (pictured).
+Dedicated to 'all things dark and lovely,' Beetle House started out as a pop-up, inspired by the works of author Edgar Allan Poe and directors Tim Burton and Alfred Hitchcock.
+This glorious ode to all things gothic is praised for its intimate, quirky atmosphere and its creative food and drinks.
+Darkly themed dishes include a burger tribute to Burton’s 1990 film Edward Scissorhands and a steak inspired by Sweeney Todd.
 There’s a second, bigger location in Los Angeles, too.

 MooresvilleLancastersBBQ/Facebook